 Now, every hour I get an email with a screenshot of vacation properties available.
 Yay!!!
 That lasted about 2 days until I realized I could refactor my solution to be a lot more elegant.
 A few improvements I made included:

 - Only sent an email if the html page showed that there were available vacation properties.
-This cut down the emails from 24 a day, to 2-4 a day.
+This cut down the emails from 24 a day, to about 2 a day.

 - I removed the hard coded date ranges, locations and number of travelers and added them as Environmental Parameters.
 This allowed me to copy the Canary, create several more searches with a different set of parameters per search.
 Now I have 4 different searches setup (Hawaii, California, Idaho and Oregon) with different date ranges all sending me an email every hour a timeshare property is available.